GeorgeWang26/cs246/lecture_c++.md

 This can be done with dynamic memory: `class std::unique_ptr<T>` in `#include <memory>`
 - takes a T* in the ctor
 - dtor deletes the ptr
-- in between - dereference, just like a pyr
+- in between - dereference, just like a ptr

 ``` c++
 void f() {